pbaker321/PeterBakerPortfolio/README.md

 - Click on repositories.
 - Click on Peter Baker Portfolio.
 - Select settings.
-- Scroll down to Github pages.
+- Scroll down to Github pages section.
 - Under source click "none" and select "Master Branch".
 - Click save.
+- Scroll back to the Github pages section and the link to the deployed site is there.

 #### How to run the code locally.